South Wairarapa alleged arsonist arrested

-Police have arrested a person in relation to fires that were lit yesterday morning in South Wairarapa.
+Police have arrested a person over fires that were lit yesterday morning in South Wairarapa.

-Fires were lit at two properties on Wards Line near Greytown, damaging several buildings, including a house.
+Fires at two properties on Wards Line near Greytown damaged several buildings, including a house.

-Detective inspector Darrin Thomson said the offender would appear in Masterton District Court tomorrow on a raft of arson charges and intentional damage to property.
+Detective Inspector Darrin Thomson said the accused would appear in the Masterton District Court tomorrow on a raft of arson charges and intentional damage to property.

 The alleged arsonist will appear before the court with two counts of intentionally damaging property by fire with danger to life and three counts of intentionally damaging property by fire.